stanfrbd/stanfrbd.github.io/_posts/2025-11-27-Using-MDE-API-GUI-to-bulk-isolate-devices.md

 description: Learn how to use the MDE API GUI tool to bulk isolate devices in Microsoft Defender for Endpoint, enhancing your incident response capabilities.
 ---

-# Using MDE API GUI to Bulk Isolate Devices

 It is really important to be efficient in incident response. \
 I use a lot of automation to speed up my investigations and remediation tasks. \
 One of the tools commonly used in the industry is Microsoft Defender for Endpoint (MDE). \